 For those students whose first language is not English one of the following qualifications is also required:

 Please note that due to changes in the UKVI's list of SELTs we are no longer able to accept TOEFL as evidence of English language for students who require a CAS as of April 2014.

-Chris is a mental health nurse, researcher and lecturer with over 25 years experience of working in and around the NHS either in clinical practice, research or the training of staff.
+Chris is a mental health nurse, researcher and lecturer with nearly 30 years experience of working in and around the NHS either in clinical practice, research or the training of staff.
 Chris has worked at City University London since 2003, having previously worked at the University of East Anglia and the ...